mochi/mochikit/doc/rst/MochiKit/DOM.rst

 and that ``Array``-like objects should be expanded, and stupid ``null`` values should be skipped.

-Hell, it will let you return strings from functions, use `MochiKit.Iter`_, and you can even teach it new tricks with ``registerDOMConverter``.
+Hell, it will let you return strings from functions, and use iterators from `MochiKit.Iter`_.
+If that's not enough, just teach it new tricks with ``registerDOMConverter``.
 If you have never used an API like this for creating DOM elements, you've been wasting your damn time.
 Get with it!

 .. _`MochiKit.Iter`: Iter.html